-Knowing what version of OpenSSL you have is critical since it dictates the cryptographic algorithms and protocols you may use.
+Knowing your OpenSSL version is critical since it dictates your cryptographic algorithms and protocols.

-the most recent OpenSSL release was 1.1.1.
+The most recent OpenSSL release was 1.1.1.
 It’s the first version to provide support for TLS 1.3.
-1.0.2 and 1.1.0 are two previous releases that are still supported.
+The two previous releases, 1.0.2 and 1.1.0, are still supported.

 Run the following command to see what version of OpenSSL you have:

 Users can generate their own CSR code with OpenSSL.
 A CSR is a block of encoded text that contains information about the website and business.
 Users should submit the CSR for approval to the Certificate Authority.
-A private key is required for the certificate request, from which the public key is generated.
-While you can utilise a current private key, it’s best to produce a fresh one every time users create a CSR.
+The certificate request requires a private key, which generates the public key.
+While you can utilize a current private key, producing a fresh one whenever users create a CSR is best.

-Users must specify the key algorithm, key size, and an alternate passphrase to produce your private key.
-RSA is The typical key algorithm, however, ECDSA can be used in some cases.
-Make sure users won’t have any compatibility difficulties while selecting a key algorithm.
+Users must specify the key algorithm, size, and an alternate passphrase to produce their private key.
+RSA is The typical key algorithm.
+However, ECDSA can be used in some cases.
+Ensure users won’t have any compatibility difficulties while selecting a key algorithm.

-When utilising the RSA key algorithm, choose 2048 bits for key size, and 256 bits for the ECDSA algorithm.
+When utilizing the RSA key algorithm, choose 2048 bits for key size and 256 bits for the ECDSA algorithm.
 Any key size less than 2048 is insecure, while a greater value may cause performance to suffer.

-Then, users must determine whether or not a passphrase is required for the private key. some servers will refuse to accept private keys with passwords.
+Then, users must determine whether or not they require a passphrase for the private key.
+Some servers will refuse to accept private keys with passwords.

 Run the commands below whenever ready to produce a private key (using the RSA algorithm):